Fluent-Metal/protobuf-c/README.md

     ./autogen.sh && ./configure && make && make install

+## Building (with TI C6000 Code Generation Tools for KFLOP)

+From within the `protobuf-c` directory:
+- Run `cl6x -I<path to KMotion5.3.3>/DSP_KFLOP/ -I<path to ti-c6000-toolchain>/c6000_7.4.24/include/ --gcc protobuf-c.c`
+- This will produce a `protobuf-c.obj` file
+- Run `ar6x rs libprotobuf-c.lib protobuf-c.obj`
+- This will produce the `libprotobuf-c.lib` file

 ## Test

 If you want to execute test cases individually, please run the following command after running `./configure` once: